Touring Washington DC in a day

-We got excited on the day of touring Washington D.C, our guide even told us that we could actually go on our own, but due to transportation being already provided, we decided to stick to his itinerary.
+We got excited on the day of touring Washington D.C, our guide even told us that we could actually go on our own had we wanted to, but due to transportation being already provided, we decided to stick to his itinerary.

 Washington, D.C. is the capital of the United States.
 Where D.C. means District Of Columbia.
 Under the U.S Constitution, the District comes under the direct jurisdiction of the Congress, therefore, Washington, D.C. is not a part of any state in U.S. Therefore, contrary to most popular belief, the capital of America is not New York.